How to automate medication reconciliation with AI Agents

 4. Deploy with built-in governance

-Healthcare AI requires more than orchestration; it requires guardrails.
-Corti agents run under a central orchestrator that validates each action, enforces execution rules, and ensures agents cannot act outside their defined scope.
-The framework logs every decision and tool invocation with replayable traces and structured logs, giving you the transparency and auditability required for both safety and regulatory compliance.
-Where needed, agents can pause for human approval before proceeding.
+Corti agents run under a central orchestrator that validates actions, enforces execution rules, and stops agents from acting outside their scope.
+Every decision and tool invocation gets logged with replayable traces.
+Agents can pause for human approval when needed.

 5. Integrate and iterate

-Use the Corti Console to authenticate via OAuth, create your agent, configure which Experts it should use, and send messages to test the workflow.
-The framework adheres to the Agent-to-Agent (A2A) specification for interoperability and supports MCP for connecting to any compatible system.
-Start with a prototype that handles one segment of medication reconciliation, then extend it into a robust production system.
+Use the Corti Console to authenticate, create your agent, configure its Experts, and test.
+The framework supports the Agent-to-Agent (A2A) spec for interoperability and MCP for connecting to compatible systems.
+Start with a prototype for one part of reconciliation and extend from there.

-The Corti SDK is available for Node.js and browser environments, with full API reference documentation at docs.corti.ai.
-Example integration:
+The SDK is available for Node.js and browser environments.
+Full API docs at docs.corti.ai.

 import { CortiClient, CortiEnvironment } from "@corti/sdk";